 Welcome to Wylie, Texas

-Wylie is one of fastest growing cities in Texas, located just 35 miles east of Dallas.
-Recent estimates show the population approximately 51,000, up from 15,132 in 2000.
+Wylie is one of the fastest-growing cities in Texas, located just 35 miles east of Dallas.
+Recent estimates show the population approximately 51,000, up from 15,100 in 2000.

 Wylie Independent School District offers an outstanding academic program with a focus on character education.
 There are 14,500 students and serves Wylie plus the surrounding communities of Sachse, Murphy, Lucas, Lavon, and St. Paul.

-Wylie is host to over 20 parks and is known as the city between the lakes, Lavon and Ray Hubbard lakes, giving access enjoy the many hiking trails and fishing spots in the area, plus biking, camping, boating, and swimming.
+Wylie is host to over 20 parks and is known as the city between the lakes, Lavon and Ray Hubbard.
+This location makes for easy access to the many hiking trails and fishing spots in the area, plus biking, camping, boating, and swimming.